-Tip: If you want to automate MIDI controllers and plug-in module parameters, you can also use multi-point envelope parts, see the composer doc page.
+Tip: If you want to automate MIDI controllers and plugin module parameters, you can also use multi-point envelope clips, see the composer doc page.

 By clicking on the left side of the Event Graph Editor, you can select what you want to edit.

 The below picture demonstrates what you can do with the mouse in bar mode:

 The below picture demonstrates what you can do with the mouse in curve mode:

 MIDI channels come into play when you want to address the different sub-sections in a module, for example a multi-timbral synth.

 A multi-timbral synth can generate different sounds at the same time, each controlled by its own MIDI channel.

 But there are more situations where the use of MIDI channels can be handy.